 implies the opposite, unfortunately).
 As a rule, the more a

 class promises to teach you in 3 days, the less likely it is to succeed.

-Some other options are no doubt very good, but I advise caution when looking
+Some other options are no doubt very good, but I advise scrutiny when looking for

 This is especially true for online courses, which are experiencing a

-authority, and some may be weighted more heavily towards entertainment and
+authority.
+Some online/virtual options may also be weighted more heavily towards

-socialization than education.
-There's nothing wrong with that type of experience,
+entertainment and socialization than education; there's nothing wrong with that